-The Officers' Association provides help and support to former Officers of the Armed Forces and their dependants on a variety of matters related to Benevolence.
+The Officers' Association provides help and support to former Officers of the Armed Forces and their dependants on a variety of matters related to Grants and Welfare.

 The OA will consider applications for financial assistance, providing eligibility rules have been satisfied.
-Financial assistance is means tested and we are not able to replace Local Authority statutory obligations but the OA Benevolence Committee will consider each case on its own merits.
+Financial assistance is means tested and we are not able to replace Local Authority statutory obligations but the OA Grants and Welfare Committee will consider each case on its own merits.

 If we are not able to assist financially we can advise and steer you towards other organisations which may be able to do so.